Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 **Strategy for step 1:**

 Regarding PK, X.509, and TLS, this is mostly achieved with only a few gaps.
-(The strategy was outline in the previous section.)
+(The strategy was outlined in the previous section.)

 Regarding libmbedcrypto, including the PSA Crypto core, this has not been studied yet.
 For dependencies outside the PSA Crypto code (such as RSA